This is a re-post from years ago. I still feel the same.

 I used to hire people, and I especially liked hiring people who had been denied breaks.
 I did that whenever I could.
 If you and I could be transported back in time, I’d hire you.
 And I’d feel good about it, because I think having a job would do you a lot of good.

 I used to run my own contracting firm.
 I enjoyed the work and I liked being able to drive past a building and say, “I made that.”
 Having employees, however, was torture.
-I liked having them in some ways, of course – I liked the guys and it made me happy to see them take care of their families with paychecks that I signed.
-That was very gratifying.
+I liked having them in some ways, of course – I liked the guys and it made me happy to see them take care of their families with paychecks I signed; that was gratifying.
 But it wasn’t enough, and there are three reasons why:

 #1: Making Payroll